First Nations Participants

 - Christopher Escobedo, Brown Berets, Rise Against Racism in Washington State.

-- Laura Price, Port Gamble S’Klallam Traditional Council, (to be confirmed)
+- Laura Price, Port Gamble S’Klallam Traditional Council.

 - Darrell Markishtum, Makah, (to be confirmed)